Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 *With a simple raise of your eyebrow, you possess the uncanny ability to disrupt and foil a spellcaster's magic.*

-When you see a creature cast a spell or teleporting within 60 feet of you, you can take a :rsc-r: **Reaction** to do one of the following:
+When you see a creature cast a spell or teleporting within 60 feet of you, you can take a **:rsc-r: Reaction**{ .rsc } to do one of the following:

 ***Mark Target.*** Use your [Spellbreaker's Mark](#level-3-spellbreakers-mark), targeting the creature, or move already existing mark to the creature.